Introduction

 Examples:

-- Watch carefully crossing roads.
+- Watch carefully when crossing roads.

-- She watches carefully kids.
+- She watches the kids carefully.

 50. Caretake Over